Kr1s7on/KRYJ-Hotel/README.md

 # IT1301 UX Design KRYJ
- a prototype of a hotel website.
+A prototype of a hotel website.